Assistance with paying health insurance deductibles.

-Note each of these approaches to saving money on, or getting help for paying a deductible, comes with pro and cons.
-Some programs only help individuals with a limited income, and other tactics involve the patient asking for discounts and/or payment plans on their medical bills.
+Note each of these approaches to saving money on, or getting financial help for paying a deductible for medical or dental care, comes with pro and cons.
+Some programs only help individuals with a limited income or no money, and other tactics involve the patient asking for discounts and/or payment plans on their medical bills from their doctor, dentist or hospital.
+There is also deductible help for people who get Medicaid or Medicare, including seniors and the disabled.
 It is often most effective to try to combine one or more programs.

-The first involves trying a charity for help.
+The first involves trying a charity for health plan deductible help.
 There are some organizations, including the Healthwell Foundation , that can offer a grant to pay for some or all of a health insurance deductible.
 They will tend to focus only on patients with a life threatening condition or serious medical illness.
+More on Healthwell Foundation.

-A number of other charity groups can also assist with a deductible.
-There are organizations that tend to focus on help for premiums, co-pays, or deductibles on patients with certain medical conditions.
+- A number of other charity groups can also assist with a deductible.
+There are organizations that tend to focus on help for premiums, co-pays, or deductibles on patients with certain medical conditions or dental emergencies.
 Some charities assist cancer patients, there may be financial aid to help a parent with a sick child pay their health insurance deductibles, and also support for the disabled.
 Many other scenarios can be met as well.
 Find a listing of charities that help with medical bills.

-Any family with a high-deductible health plan (HDHP) should also look into free medical care before they call a doctor or dentist.
+Any family with a high-deductible health plan (HDHP) should also look into free medical care before they call a doctor or dentist or hospital for surgery.
 There are many options available, however they do tend to focus on individuals with a low income.
-Save money towards medical bills or a deductible, or even get free health care for free, from community clinics, hospitals that train student doctors or dentists, and other organizations.
+Save money towards medical bills or a deductible, or even get free health or medical care for free.
+There is low-cost or free medical from community clinics, hospitals that train student doctors or dentists, and other organizations.
+More on health care for free.

 Pharmaceutical companies can also offer support for families that are struggling to pay a deductible.
 Many of the nation's largest drug companies offer either discounted medications or even free prescriptions to low to even moderate income families.
 The options include Prescription Assistance Programs (PAP), discounted vouchers while can save money towards the deductible, or even coupons.
 Find other methods for how to get free prescription drugs.